Sproats992/MovieDBDemo/README.md

 Movie information from The Movie DB. (https://www.themoviedb.org/)

-This Android app is a demo.
+This Android app is a demo showing MVVM and Clean architecture layering principles.

 It fetches a list of the latest, most popular movies from The Movie DB, diplays them in a list and allows movies to be selected to display more detailed information.